DyHex/POMWright/docs/LocatorSchemaPath-explanation.md

   .getNestedLocator();
 ```

 The TypeScript union of all `LocatorSchemaPath` strings gives you auto‑complete and prevents typos during compilation.
-Making the LocatorSchemaPath's searchable, need to click a specific button but don't remember the path?
-Write "button" and get an intellisense list of all paths containing the letters "button" etc.
+Making the LocatorSchemaPath's searchable.
+Need to click a specific button but don't remember the path?
+Write "button" and get an intellisense list of all paths containing the "button" etc.

 Did an element change?
 Update the LocatorSchema definition, keep using the same LocatorSchemaPath.
 All tests using said LocatorSchemaPath will now work again.

 Need to change a path because the DOM structure changed?
-Rename the LocatorSchemaPath string, and it will automatically be updated in the addSchema call and in any test or POC referencing it (might depend on your VSCode settings).
+Rename the LocatorSchemaPath string, and it will automatically be updated in the addSchema call and in any test or POC referencing it (might depend on your VSCode/IDE settings).
 Or alternatively search and replace.

-Either way, it's a lot less work compared to dealing with hardcoded and duplication of said locators in every test.
-Making maintanence pretty easy.
+Either way, it's a lot less work compared to dealing with hardcoded Locators and duplication of said Locators across every test.
+Making maintanence quite comfortable.
+While ensuring all tests use the same selectors to interact and validate the same elements.